News at 11 (album): Release and promotion

-Reception
+Reception and legacy

 News at 11 received positive reviews from critics upon release, with Simon Chandler opining that Elzinga's "attempt at 'suspended animation,' at freezing history just before a cataclysmic moment" is one of the elements that add emotional weight to the album.
 Its Lost Angles cassette issue is one of the most demanded physical products in vaporwave community, while its remastered edition is the best-selling mallsoft album of all time on Bandcamp.
 Elzinga said News at 11, along with other albums of his discography, surprised him for their success, stating, "and here we are doing interviews."

 The album's tracks were praised for their subtlety and handling of their themes.
 Tony Vesalainen described News at 11 as a kind of therapy for those affected by the attacks, and Roisin Kiberd opined of the album as creating "a sense of oncoming revelation", which he said is comparable to "certain drugs".
 James Mahood, highlighting a YouTube comment, exposed an opinion that 9/11 was the fall of "the not yet born vaporwave culture".
 Mahood expressed that the pre-9/11 era can only be experienced through media, stating, "News at 11 typifies the entire aesthetic of vaporwave".
 Pad Chennington, a prominent vaporwave musician and reviewer whose uncle died in the attacks, characterised the album as letting the listener peacefully "travel through that day", and praised the album's exclusion of 9/11 conspiracy theories.
 Satoshi Kizawa described the record's aspects as implying that a more optimistic vision of the future was lost after 9/11, concluding that News at 11 represents the ghost of that lost future.

 Track listing

 Adapted from Bandcamp.
 For tracks 1–9 and 14, bold text highlights the song used; all news broadcasts are from the morning of September 11, 2001.
+Two additional songs, "New Amsterdam" and "Uptown Algonquin", were added in a 2020 remaster.